 AdMob Mobile Ads performance

 Understanding the Lifetime Value (LTV) of your users is critical to your business.
-Linking your AdMob and Firebase apps automatically incorporates AdMob publisher revenue into Firebase metrics such as ARPU (average revenue per user) and LTV.
+Linking your AdMob and Firebase apps automatically incorporates AdMob revenue and revenue from networks that participate in Open Bidding with AdMob into Firebase metrics such as ARPU (average revenue per user) and LTV.
 These metrics help build comprehensive reporting on the value of your users and on segments that include both purchase revenue and ad revenue.

 When your app is linked to AdMob, the Mobile Ads SDK automatically logs ad impressions and interactions.
 Based on these events, Firebase Analytics produces an Ads Performance report for you in the